List of The Big O characters: Jason Beck

 Jason Beck (ジェイソン・ベック, Jeison Bekku), sometimes referred to as Beck Gold (due to his overall appearance) is introduced as Dorothy's kidnapper in the series premiere.
 After "being humiliated" by Roger during the kidnapping case, Beck's further appearances on the show consist of his trying to humiliate Roger back.
 However, his plans continually degrade from sinister and dangerous to almost comical in nature.
 As Dorothy puts it "You never learn, do you?", since he's tried to use her multiple times in the past as a key component to his machines.
 He also seems to have numerous memories relating to the operations and abilities of the Megadeus, including one pertaining specifically to Roger's identity as the pilot of Big O. Beck becomes Alex Rosewater's agent after Alan Gabriel threatens him with an order of execution but is unhappy with this situation despite both a successful attack on Roger and a considerable compensation.
 Thus, he betrays Rosewater and ends up aiding Roger in the final Act by telling Dorothy how to activate Big O's Final Stage.
-Beck apparently is a satire of manga/anime character Arsene Lupin III, due to his lanky appearance and goofy behavior.
+Beck apparently is a satire of Lupin III, due to his lanky appearance and goofy behavior.